MicrosoftDocs/azure-devops-docs/docs/package/gradle/publish-package-gradle.md

 # Publish your Gradle package with VSTS

-This topic covers creating a publishing a Maven package with Gradle.
+This topic covers creating a publishing a Maven package with Gradle using Visual Studio Team Services (VSTS).

 ## Prerequisites